PikalounJM/myblog/content/projects/airbnb.md

 &nbsp;
   ### Coding
-  The complete code can be found in 🔗 [Github](https://github.com/PikalounJM/Florida-Airbnb-Capstone)
+  The complete code can be found in 🔗 [GitHub](https://github.com/PikalounJM/Florida-Airbnb-Capstone)

 ### Backgroud
-- Due to rising inflation, Airbnb host is rapidly growthing as new job in America.
+- Due to rising inflation, Airbnb host is rapidly growing as a new job in America.
-- So, **the revenue gap** between existing and new hosts is expected to continue to increase.
+- So, **the revenue gap** between existing and new hosts is expected to continue widening.

 ### Dataset & Tool
-- Florida Airbnb booking data using Python
+- Florida Airbnb booking data & **Python**

 ### Method
 - Data Preprocessing > Data Visualization > PCA / SPCA > Clustering > Modeling > SHAP